microsoft/FluidFramework/packages/dds/tree/docs/Shared Tree Philosophy.md

 # Sub-Trees

 To help applications scale to larger schema and more complex documents, SharedTree is designed to enable applications to process different subtrees independently.
-If the application aligns their data model with this, keeping invariants and operations as local to a given subtree as possible, then can benefit in several ways.
+If the application aligns their data model with this, keeping invariants and operations as local to a given subtree as possible, they can benefit in several ways.
 It allows for easy to express but still fine grained constraints, using subtree constraint (which reject concurrent edits to the same subtree), as well as more efficient and simple application logic for things like producing and updating a user interface for a given subtree's content.
 The part of an application which handles a given subtree can be though of as a mini application which can be nested in a larger one: this can both be great for reuse of logic, as well as integration into other tree structured systems, like [React](https://react.dev/) or even just the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction.)

-When operations need to span different subtrees, they can be though of as an operation at (or above) the level of their common parent, and can be constrained according when needed.
+When operations need to span different subtrees, they can be thought of as an operation at (or above) the level of their common parent, and can be constrained accordingly when needed.

 ---